Ayurvedic Nutrition

 Kitchari for Cleansing

-One of kitchari's most celebrated uses is as the foundation of an Ayurvedic cleanse or "kitchari mono-diet."
+One of kitchari's most celebrated uses is the foundation of an Ayurvedic cleanse, the "kitchari mono-diet."

 How a Kitchari Cleanse Works

-- This gives your digestive system a rest while maintaining complete nutrition
+• This rests your digestive system while keeping nutrition complete

-- The simplicity allows the body to redirect energy toward detoxification and repair
+• The simplicity lets the body redirect energy to detoxification and repair

 Cleanse Guidelines